The arc-topology: Introduction

 For a torsion \'etale sheaf $\mathcal{F}$ on a scheme $X$ and a morphism $f\colon Y \to X$, we often write $R\Gamma(Y,\mathcal{F})$ as shorthand for $R\Gamma(Y_{\et}, f^* \mathcal{F})$ if there is no confusion.
 In particular, cohomology with constant coefficients is always computed with respect to the \'etale topology unless otherwise specified.

 For a spectral space $S$ (such as the space underlying a qcqs scheme), we write $S^{cons}$ for the set $S$ equipped with the constructible topology inherited from the spectral topology on $S$ (so the open subsets of $S^{cons}$ are exactly the ind-constructible subsets of $S$); recall that $S^{cons}$ is a profinite set whose clopen subsets are exactly the constructible subsets of $S$.
+We refer to \cite[Tag 08YF]{stacks-project} for an account of the theory of spectral spaces and the constructible topology, and \cite[Sec.~1.9]{EGAIV} for an account of the constructible topology in the case of schemes (for instance, cf.~\cite[Prop.~1.9.11]{EGAIV} for the characterization of clopen subsets).

 Given a qcqs scheme $X$ and a specialization $x \rightsquigarrow y$ of points in $X$, we say that this specialization is {\em witnessed by} a map $f\colon \mathrm{Spec}(V) \to X$ if $V$ is a valuation ring, and $f$ carries the generic point (resp.~the closed point) to $x$ (resp.~$y$); every specialization can be witnessed by a map from the spectrum of a valuation ring \cite[Tag 00IA]{stacks-project}.